GD & TOP: 2015: "Zutter"

-After a four-year hiatus, YG Entertainment announced that the duo will come back with a new single as a part of Big Bang's Made Series E. The teasers were released on July 25, 2015, with the song name "Zutter".
+After a four-year hiatus, YG Entertainment announced that the duo will come back with a new single as a part of BigBang's Made Series E. The teasers were released on July 25, 2015, with the song name "Zutter".
 The song was a commercially success, selling 280,817 downloads in its first week on Gaon Chart peaked at number two in the Digital and Download charts.
 The single charted second on US Billboard World Digital Songs and in the Chinese QQ Music video chart.
 In the end of 2015, the song sold 982,710 copies in South Korea and 6,000 in USA.

 Impact

 In 2012, "Knock Out" and "High High" were both listed as one of the best K-Pop music videos of all time by Stereogum, ranking at seventh and fourth, respectively.
 That same year, "High High" was also named the seventh greatest K-Pop song of all time by Spin.

 XXL listed the duo as one of "15 Korean Rappers You Should Know", stating that "if it wasn't for acts like these two, Korean rap probably wouldn't have amassed such international appeal that it’s garnering now."
 The magazine also wrote that "K-Pop's currently full of boy bands with designated rapper as a member, and nine out of ten times they're modeled after" GD & TOP.
 Korean magazine Ize wrote that GD & TOP inspired several idol groups to make "more extreme or extraordinary attempts" concept and music wise that their groups could not do through unit activities.